hlashbrooke/WordPress-Plugin-Template/README.md

 ## This template is amazing!
 How can I ever repay you?

-There's no need to credit me in your code for this template, but if you would like to buy me some lunch then you can [donate here](http://www.hughlashbrooke.com/donate).
+There's no need to credit me in your code for this template, just go forth and use it to make the WordPress experience a little better.